Pinales: Subdivision

 Subsequent revisions merged the Taxodiaceae and Cupressaceae, and placed Sciadopitys, formerly in Cupressaceae, into a separate family (Sciadopityaceae).
 Cephalotaxaceae had previously been recognized as a separate family, but was subsequently included in Taxaceae.
 Similarly Phyllocladaceae were included in Podocarpaceae.
 Yews (Taxaceae) have sometimes been treated as a separate order (Taxales).

 Christenhusz and colleagues (2011) included only one family in Pinales, Pinaceae, a practice subsequently followed by the Angiosperm Phylogeny Website and the Gymnosperm Database.
-In this restricted model Pinales (Pinaceae) comprisea 11 genera and about 225 species, all of the other conifers originally included in this order, being included in other orders such as Cupressales.
+In this restricted model Pinales (Pinaceae) comprises 11 genera and about 225 species, all of the other conifers originally included in this order, being included in other orders such as Cupressales.